Question: Do you do sewing repairs or alterations?

 Question: My child is 6 years old.
 Can I sign him up for a sewing machine class?

 Answer: Every child learns differently and so there is not a magic age for learning to sew on a sewing machine.
-However, our minimum age recommendation for sewing machine classes is age 8.
+However, our minimum age for sewing machine classes is age 8.
 At age 8, students tend to have a better attention span, be stronger readers (for comprehending basic pattern directions), have been exposed to measurement and ruler skills and also have better fine motor skills; this allows for a more successful experience.

 Questions: Do you offer sewing classes for kids during daytime hours M-F?